There are several ways to report bugs (or possible bugs) you encounter in Zulip:

 For minor bugs (e.g., a visual glitch in a settings menu for very long stream names), filing a GitHub issue is sufficient.

 If a potential bug discussed in the development community is confirmed to be an actual, reproducible bug, anyone can help out by filing a GitHub issue to track it:

-In some cases, especially if we’re planning to fix the issue right away, the issue description can be a quote from a message with a link to the discussion – no need to stress over making it perfect.
+In some cases, especially if we’re planning to fix the issue right away, the GitHub issue description can simply quote and link to a message from the discussion in the development community – no need to stress over making it perfect.

-Use Zulipbot to add the appropriate labels, including “bug” and at least one area label; leave a comment if you don’t know what area labels to use.
+Use Zulipbot to add the appropriate labels, including “bug” and at least one area label; leave a comment on the issue if you don’t know what area labels to use.

 You can add the “help wanted” label (and claim the issue if you like) if that is appropriate based on the discussion.
-Note that sometimes we won’t mark a reproducible bug as “help wanted”, e.g., if we want a core contributor to take it on, if the fix will happen as part of a larger project, etc.
+Note that sometimes we won’t mark a reproducible bug as “help wanted” for various reasons.
+For example, we might want a core contributor to take it on, or the fix might be planned as part of a larger project.